SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 The ``startsWith(_:)`` method
-first makes sure that the container has at least one item, and then it checks whether the first item in a container matches the given item.
+first makes sure that the container has at least one item, and then it checks whether the first item in the container matches the given item.
 This new ``startsWith(_:)`` method can be used with any type that conforms to the ``Container`` protocol, including the stacks and arrays used above,